Published May 21, 2006 Research and written By: Iftikhar Ajmal Bhopal

 5.4.
 Our Lands Taken without Compensation

-Refusing to accept East India Company as master, lands of my ancestors in central India and around were confiscated and they migrated to Punjab during 18th century A.D.
+Refusing to accept East India Company as master, lands of my ancestors in central India and around were confiscated and they migrated to Punjab during early 19th century A.D.

 5.5.
-The lands of our ancestors in Punjab (Bhopal Wala, Gujar Wali, etc) were snatched by Sikh rulers in early 19th century A.D.
+The lands of our ancestors in Punjab (Bhopal Wala, Gujar Wali, etc) were snatched by Sikh and English rulers in 19th century A.D.
 Then, grand father of my grand father moved to Qila Sobha Singh where he purchased some land, built a house and settled.

 5.6.
 After Jang-e-Azadi of 1857, the remaining property was also forcibly taken over by British rulers and father of my grand father took refuge in Jammu, state Jammu Kashmir where he was granted provisional citizenship of the state based on his family background.